 What Can Students Do While They Are Waiting?

 While on the waiting list, students are encouraged to take any of the non-med lab courses (any course without the letters MLT preceding the numbers) included in the curriculum of the MLT program.
 Many of these courses have pre- and/or co-requisites, which are listed with the course description in the College catalog and online.
 Not all courses are offered every term.
-Students should seek guidance from their assigned faculty advisor prior to registering for courses each semester.
+Students should seek guidance from their assigned general academic or faculty advisor prior to registering for courses each semester.

 Do Students Need to Meet Any Additional Requirements While On the List?